A couple things up front:

 I've just released a jazz big band album of American songbook classics and contemporary songs in the Rat Pack style.
 I'm a fan of 1960s music and fashion.
 You can find it on iTunes, Amazon and Google Play.
 I hope you do.
 Here, let me help a little:

-I'm an actor and musician.
-I cover my mortgage by doing public relations (on my own -- I used to have an old dog for company, but he split with the ex.
+I'm an actor and a musician.
+I cover my mortgage by doing public relations (on my own -- I used to have an old dog for company, but he split with the ex-wife.
 What can I tell you?
 He really likes the ladies.)

 If you've read A Confederacy of Dunces or The Secret History we might have enough in common to have lunch with no awkward silences.